wechaty/docusaurus/docusaurus/docs/explainations/troubleshooting.md

 ## Ding dong bot displays error after scanning QR code

-When running the ding dong bot using [wechaty-getting-started repository](https://github.com/wechaty/wechaty-getting-started), on [Gitpod](#placeholder-link) or [Google cloud shell](#placeholder-link), the default Instant Messaging platform is [Wechat](#placeholder-link).
-Scanning QR codes for other Instant messaging platforms won't work unless you explicitly set the value of the`WECHATY_PUPPET` environment variable to the puppet service provider name as described in the [wechaty-getting-started README page](https://github.com/wechaty/wechaty-getting-started/issues).
+When running the ding dong bot using [wechaty-getting-started repository](https://github.com/wechaty/wechaty-getting-started), on [Gitpod](#placeholder-link) or [Google cloud shell](#placeholder-link), the default Instant Messaging platform is [Wechat](https://www.wechat.com/en/).
+Scanning QR codes for other Instant messaging platforms will not work unless you explicitly set the value of the`WECHATY_PUPPET` environment variable to the puppet service provider name as described in the [wechaty-getting-started README page](https://github.com/wechaty/wechaty-getting-started/issues).

-## I am submitting a blog post for publication but the tests are failing

-We have a set of [guidelines](https://github.com/wechaty/wechaty.js.org) that you must follow when writing a blog post for publication.
-If the tests are failing after creating a pull request, it is most likely because you missed something or did not follow the required writing style.
-We recommed that you read through the [How to post a blog post](https://github.com/wechaty/wechaty.js.org) section of the [wechaty.js.org repository README](https://github.com/wechaty/wechaty.js.org) one more time.

-You can also reach out to us on the [Wechaty Gitter channel](https://gitter.im/wechaty/wechaty) if you fail to make the tests pass.
-We shall be happy to help.

 ## I am getting `Failed to exec pre-push hook script` error when I try to push my changes to GitHub